logsem/spirea/README.md

 ## Development

+The `main` branch is currently developed using Coq version 8.17.1.

 ### Clone

 The project uses submodules.
-So to clone it and the associated submodules use the following command:
+To clone it and the associated submodules use the following command:

 ```
 git submodule update --init --recursive